 Soups are a fantastic ‘prepare ahead’ food that are easy to take to work and/or quickly reheat any time of day.
 Add a protein source to most soups and healthy ones are usually veggies based.
 Check the FitterFaster Recipe Book for lots of quick, easy and deliciously healthy soups.

-Check out this past post on being organised ahead of time and also the Recipes page for some portable ‘sweet’ foods.
-You’ll find the link above for other recipes.
+Check out this past post on being organised ahead of time for some recipes and other ideas.